Pravin-Selvaranjan/Microservices_Architecture/Docker/README.md

 ## Virtualisation vs Containerisation

-- Containers and virtual machines are very similar resource virtualization technologies.
-Virtualization is the process in which a system singular resource like RAM, CPU, Disk, or Networking can be ‘virtualized’ and represented as multiple resources.
-The key differentiator between containers and virtual machines is that virtual machines virtualize an entire machine down to the hardware layers and containers only virtualize software layers above the operating system level.
+- Containers and virtual machines are very similar resource virtualisation technologies.
+Virtualisation is the process in which a system singular resource like RAM, CPU, Disk, or Networking can be ‘virtualised’ and represented as multiple resources.
+The key differentiator between containers and virtual machines is that virtual machines virtualise an entire machine down to the hardware layers and containers only virtualise software layers above the operating system level.